kgourgou/Things-AI/README.md

 This experiment would not have been possible without:

 - The [Cultured Code](https://culturedcode.com/things/) team and their URL scheme.
 - The [things.py](https://github.com/thingsapi/things.py?tab=readme-ov-file) python library for reading the Things3 SQL database.

+I also appreciate the [DSPy](https://github.com/stanfordnlp/dspy/issues/1539) library and open-source model developers.

 ## Risks